sagold/json-schema-library/TASKS.md

 # Tasks

 - [ ] Improve -- _oneOf-Error messages_ (specific errors where possible, instead of one-of-error)

+### possibly

 - [ ] Refactor -- move type validation as keyword to validation/keywords
 - [ ] Refactor -- Use addValidation to setup base validation mappings?

-## !!! failsafe ref-resolution and simpler ref-retrieval
-- [ ] -- Change -- remotes per instance, removing side effects
-- [ ] remotes and scopes per schema-instance (using precompile or core)
-- [✓] fix insane $ref resolution 'node' can be in 'root/node' or 'root/folder/node' (?)
-- [✓] remove duplication from resolveRef.strict and resolveRef.withOverwrite

-### possibly

 - [ ] latest draft support
 - [ ] improve performance
 - [ ] -- Features -- Helper to find a json- and json-schema-pointer